 - Sid Meier's Railroads!
 (2006) is the first game since the first to have been made with direct input from Sid Meier, the series' creator.
 This installment has full 3D graphics, and you can follow your trains on their routes.
 Unfortunately, the interface is a bit buggy.

 Rollercoaster Tycoon has no relation to Railroad Tycoon, but rather to the creator Chris Sawyer's other success, Transport Tycoon.
 The building interface has a typical grid surface and isometric style.
 Gameplay involves building your theme park, enticing people to spend loads of money, and building even better rides.

 - Rollercoaster Tycoon 2 (2002) is mostly the same as the first with a few added bells and whistles.

 When I first played SimCity it was love at first sight.
 I saw those little white blocks of cars moving down the road whenever I closed my eyes.
-When it was published in 1989, it was one of the best games available for PC, and still holds up.
+When it was published in 1989, it was one of the best games available for PC, and it still holds up.
 It was followed by a number of sequels:

-- SimCity 2000 (1994) is very different from the original, and still considered the best game of the series.
+- SimCity 2000 (1994) is very different from the original and still considered the best game of the series.
 Besides its futuristic name, it had an isometric 3D view, more disasters, and a height map.
 I found it just as addictive as the original, if not more.

-- SimCity 3000 (1999) is, unfortunately, quite badly produced
+- SimCity 3000 (1999) is, unfortunately, quite badly produced.

 - SimCity 4 (2003) brought the franchise back to its original glory.
-This sequel is has 3D graphics, loads of different kinds of buildings, pretty views, different kinds of transportation, an editor where you can design your own buildings, and the regional map so multiple cities can interact with each other.
+This sequel has 3D graphics, loads of different kinds of buildings, pretty views, different kinds of transportation, an editor where you can design your own buildings, and the regional map so multiple cities can interact with each other.

-- SimCity Societies (2007) Is a travesty.
+- SimCity Societies (2007) is a travesty.
 I don't consider this one to even be part of the SimCity series.

 10. Transport Tycoon